 So I promised to get everything to make it the next time at the store.
 And I kept forgetting…and forgetting…and forgetting.
 Next thing I know, it’s January and Jorge is begging me to make some Banana Pudding.

 Jorge and the girls dove into it.
 Ellie loved it so much she was actually dancing in between bites — it was absolutely adorable.
 But to be fair, that girl could eat bananas morning, noon and night.

-I think the secret to Mama’s Best Banana Pudding is the can of sweetened condensed milk.
+I think the secret to my Mama’s Best Banana Pudding is the can of sweetened condensed milk.
 My mom loves to put that sweet creamy nectar in everything.
 It’s also the secret to her famous sweet potato casserole!

 I love a ton of banana and vanilla wafers in my banana pudding and the recipe below has that.
 However, if you like more pudding to wafers/banana, just cut back on the wafers as you stack it.